nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 The tracked branch will be used as the default reference point for any fetch, or push activity to / from the remote.
 Additionally, the [Graph View](Graph-View.md) will display additional information, such as the relative number of commits ahead / behind the tracked branch.

-You can change the tracked upstream branch for a local branch by clicking on the local branch in the Branches View and selecting **Set Tracking Branch**.
+You can change the tracked upstream branch for a local branch by clicking on the local branch in the Branches View and selecting **Set Tracked Branch**.

 ![Set Tracked Remote Upstream](../images/Branch-View-Set-Remote-Upstream.png)